About the Amputee Program

 What happens during an amputation?

-Talk with your health care provider about what to expect during your procedure.
+Talk with your surgeon about what to expect during your procedure.
 An amputation requires a stay in a hospital.
-Procedures may vary depending on the type of amputation, your condition, and your doctor's practices.
+Procedures may vary depending on the type of amputation, your condition, and your surgeon’s practices.

 Generally, an amputation follows this process: